carleton-smart-grid/usage-visualizer/README.md

 # How to Use
 ## Running the Graphing Tool
-The [graphing tool](https://github.com/carleton-smart-grid/usage-visualizer/blob/master/src/ctrl/UsageControl.java) should be run as a pre-build, executable .jar file from terminal using the command: `java -jar usage-view.jar data.db T`.
+The [graphing tool](https://github.com/carleton-smart-grid/usage-visualizer/blob/master/src/ctrl/UsageControl.java) should be run as a pre-build, executable .jar file from terminal using the command:<br> `java -jar usage-view.jar data.db T`.

 In which, `data.db` is the relative path to the SQLite3 database file, and `T` is the update period (given as this is normally run with a fairly low refresh rate, period is less cumbersome to type) of the graph.